 - acute confused state and fits that are not stopping

 - breathing difficulties

 - severe bleeding that can’t be stopped

 For illnesses that are not life-threatening, contact your GP surgery.
 Outside of normal surgery hours, you can still phone your GP, but you will usually be directed to an out-of-hours service.
-During out-of-hours periods you can also call NHS 111.

 Read more about what to do in an emergency on the NHS Choices website.